orcinusing/orcinusing.github.io/index.md

-refugee for a certain novel
+refuge for a certain novel